HISTORY OF MATHEMATICS

 Learning outcomes of the course unit

-After completing the course the student will have an overview of mathematical thinking with particular reference to the theory of algebraic equations and development of symbolism.
-The course also allows students to reflect on the difficulties relating to the learning of mathematical concepts and to interpret the "obstacles" epistemological while providing historical instruments to be used as educational material for teaching.
+At the end of the course, the student has an overview of mathematical thought with a particular reference to the theory of algebraic equations and to the development of symbolism.
+Furthermore the course allows students to think over learning difficulties of mathematical concepts and to interpret the “obstacles” epistemological while providing, at the same time, historical tools which can be used as teaching material.

 Course contents summary

 Ancient civilizations: the Egyptian and Mesopotamian numbering systems and the origins of algebra.
-Greek mathematics: the numbering system, Euclid and the structure of the Elements (definitions, axioms and common notions) the geometric algebra, Diophantus.
-The Chinese numerals and algebra in China and India.
-The algebra in Arabic mathematics.
-The methods of false position and the abacus treaties.
-Algebraists Italian Renaissance (Cardano, Tartaglia, Bombelli, Ferrari), Viète, Descartes.
-The transforms of Tschirhaus and Lagrange.
+Greek mathematics: the numbering system, Euclid and the structure of the Elements (definitions, axioms and common notions), geometricalgebra, Diophantus.
+The Chinese numbering system and algebra in China and India.
+Algebra in mathematics Arabic.
+Methods of false position and abacus treatise.
+Italian algebraists during the Renaissance (Cardano, Tartaglia, Bombelli, Ferrari), Vietè, Descartes.
+Tschirhaus and Lagrange’s transforms.
+From equations algebra to abstract algebra.
 Gauss, Ruffini, Galois.
-From algebra of equations to abstract algebra.
-Short history of the analysis.

 Boyer, C.B., Storia della Matematica, 1980, Mondadori